What to Do When You Don’t Want to Be Touched

 P.S.
 While how you’re feeling about your sex life can be very hard to talk about, it’s really important.
 One low-key way to start a conversation is by both of you taking our How Healthy is Your Relationship Quiz” and then discussing your results.

 P.P.S.
 If it feels impossible to have a productive conversation about this delicate subject without one or both of you being triggered, that’s a sign it’s time to get professional support.
 If you’d like my assistance, I invite you to schedule a free consultation meeting with me to discuss your hopes for your relationship, and talk about how I can help.

-Dori Bagi, M.S., SAS, ASORC is a kind, empathetic couples counselor, individual therapist, and life coach who specializes in sex therapy.
+Meet Dori: a kind, empathetic couples counselor, individual therapist, and life coach with specialized education and certification in sex therapy.
 Her friendly style makes it safe to talk about anything, and her solution-focused approach helps you move past the past, and into a bright new future of intimacy and connection.

 If you’re ready to grow, we’re here to help.
 Connect with us, and let us know your hopes and goals.
 We’ll follow up with recommendations, and will help you schedule a first, free consultation.